Fun and challenging for children aged 2 to 5

 Designed to appeal to preschool children, games and activities engage their imagination while they learn important skills and increase their knowledge.

-Goggles are recommended for all preschool levels and reusable swim diapers are also required for children under 3 years of age.
+Goggles are recommended for all preschool levels and reusable swim diapers are also required for children under 36 months.
 Both can be conveniently purchased at our front desk!

 This program is for children 2 years of age who are attending independent lessons for the first time.
 The goal of this level is to increase your child’s comfort in the water.

-This level is for children between the ages of 3 to 5 years that are attending their first set of swim lessons.
+This level is for children between the ages of 3 to 5 years who are attending their first set of swim lessons, and who have passed the Duck level.
 The goal of this level is to increase your child’s confidence in the water and encourage underwater exploration.

 The Salamander level is the level where you will really start to see your child’s confidence underwater increase!
 In this level, your child will be encouraged to accomplish skills with independence.